HerrOtto/unifi-guest-wifi-qr-code/README.md

 This application is provided as-is without any warranties.
 Use at your own risk.
 The developers are not responsible for any security breaches or other issues that may arise from the use of this application.

 # License
-This application is licensed under the MIT License: https://chat.openai.com/LICENSE
+This application is licensed under the [MIT License]([https://chat.openai.com/LICENSE](https://opensource.org/license/mit/)https://opensource.org/license/mit/)